The 'Sugar Destroyer' Herb + 8 Other Tips For Quitting Sugar That Blew Our Minds

 6. Eat almond butter.

 The most helpful tip I know of for quitting sugar is to keep your blood sugar stable with almond butter.
 Keep a jar on hand at work, at home, and in your bag, and feed yourself a spoonful about a few times throughout the day.
 This will ensure steady blood sugar, warding off any blood sugar crashes that can make you go scavenge for a hit of sugar.
+The combination of protein and fat in almond butter is the reason for decreasing your craving, as it helps regulate your blood sugar levels for a longer period of time.

 7. Train your taste buds to like bitter.